bparanj/crystal/electronics/design/decibel.md

-Decibels

 Decibels (dB) are used to measure power ratios in many fields, not just audio.
-Let me explain:

 Decibels are used in: